 Energy-efficiency labels must be displayed on certain electrical goods that are for sale

-Large retailers are required to charge for most new single-use carrier bags they supply
+All businesses are required to charge for most new single-use carrier bags they supply

 Consumers must not be misled about ticket details, and certain information must be given to the prospective purchaser when tickets are resold